AlfrescoArchive/adf-examples/README.md

 ```
 git clone https://github.com/Alfresco/adf-examples
 ```
--Checking the projects hosted into it.
+- Checking the projects hosted into it.
 After the clone, a folder `adf-example` will be created into your file system.
 Dive into the folder structure and choose you preferred project to run.

 For further details about each project, check the `README` file containing the description of the use case, the prerequisites and how to make it work.